 Scan History

-This tab shows a list of scans that were performed in the past for a given artifact version.
+This tab shows a list of scans performed for this particular artifact.